β‘ Lesson 18: Eevee Real-Time Rendering

 - Peter panning (floating shadows):

-- Adjust Clip Start
+- Adjust per-light Clip Start

-- Blocky/pixelated shadows:
+- Noisy or grainy shadows:

 - Move light closer to subject